This post was originally published on July 23, 2015 and has been updated for freshness and clarity.

 Opt For Certified Interpreters

-Some hospitals and doctors use telephonic interpreting so that they can receive assistance in their desired language.
+Some hospitals and doctors use over the phone interpreting so that they can receive assistance in their desired language.
 However, the people who work for these language services often aren't certified to be medical interpreters, meaning that they don't have an extensive understanding of medical terminology, which can inevitably lead to issues down the road.

 iTi | Medical Interpreters

-While the task of determining appropriate language services will be largely dependent on individual circumstances, small health care leaders have a vast array of different options that can be structured to meet the needs of their patients.
+While the task of determining appropriate language services will be largely dependent on individual circumstances, healthcare leaders have a vast array of options that can be structured to meet the needs of their patients.
 For more information on how professional medical interpreters improve the patient experience, download our free white paper by clicking the button below!